carlthenimrod/showyCase/README.md

 	$('#element').showyCase({
 		html5: true
 	});

+**onItemClick**: Accepts a string, determines the action to take place on thumb click, defaults to false

+	$('#element').showyCase({
+		onItemClick: false
+	});

+List of selectable strings (more options coming)

+	- 'blurbGallery' : Sends to 'gallery.html' in same directory with PHP variable to be processed by blurbGallery plugin.

 **pages**: Accepts a object, contains options for the pagination system, show controls if pages are used altogether, per controls how many items per page.